 The McDonough School of Business awards scholarships based an applicant’s academic, personal, and professional accomplishments.
 Recipients will demonstrate ethical leadership, academic accomplishment, and professional achievements through their application and interview for the MBA program.
 They typically show a commitment to service to others through past and current activities.
 All applicants are automatically considered upon submitting a completed application to the Georgetown MBA Program

 We are a proud member school of MilitaryMBA.net - an education network for military and non-commissioned officers who are interested in obtaining and applying for their MBA graduate degrees for career advancement.
 Incoming students are eligible for a $20,000 scholarship through our partnership.
-For more information, please visit MilitaryMBA.net to learn how to complete the separate application by October 1, 2017.
+For more information, please visit MilitaryMBA.net to learn how to complete the separate application.

 Steers Center for Global Real Estate Scholarship

-Each year, up to 50 eligible graduate business students receive $10,000 from Georgetown McDonough, which is matched by the U.S. Department of Veterans Affairs for a total of $20,000 in funding per year.
+To qualify for the Yellow Ribbon Program, the Department of Veterans Affairs specifies that participants must be 100 percent eligible for Post-9/11 benefits, not be on active duty or receiving transferred benefits from a spouse on active duty, be enrolled in a degree-seeking program, and accrue a total tuition and fees amount that is more than the Post-9/11 private tuition maximum for an academic year.
+Each year eligible graduate business students receive $15,000 from Georgetown McDonough, which is matched by the U.S. Department of Veterans Affairs for a total of $30,000 in funding per year.
 For more information, please contact the Veterans Office at 202-687-2708 or firstname.lastname@example.org.